U.S. flag

 Overview of behavioral health licensure

-• Online prescribing of medications, including controlled substances and noncontrolled substances.
+• Online prescribing of medications

 State licensure requirements for behavioral health professionals